Learn more about Pediatric Otolaryngology (Ear, Nose & Throat) Specialists

 Orders and interprets laboratory and imaging tests and prescribes medications

 Diagnoses and treats acute and chronic diseases and conditions that affect the ears, nose, throat, head and neck including ear and throat infections, voice box problems, thyroid disease, and swallowing problems

 Performs surgical procedures on the ears, nose, throat, head and neck, such as myringotomy (ear tube surgery), tonsillectomy (tonsil removal), and cleft lip and cleft palate repair

 A pediatric otolaryngologist may also be known as a pediatric ear, nose, and throat doctor; children’s ENT; ENT for kids; or pediatric ENT.

-There are 28 specialists practicing Pediatric Otolaryngology (Ear, Nose & Throat) in Michigan with an overall average rating of 4.0 stars.
-There are 38 hospitals in Michigan with affiliated Pediatric Otolaryngology (Ear, Nose & Throat) specialists, including Beaumont Hospital, Royal Oak, Children's Hospital Of Michigan and Spectrum Health - Zeeland Community Hospital and Spectrum Health Hospitals Butterworth Hospital.
+There are 22 specialists practicing Pediatric Otolaryngology (Ear, Nose & Throat) in Michigan with an overall average rating of 4.0 stars.
+There are 29 hospitals in Michigan with affiliated Pediatric Otolaryngology (Ear, Nose & Throat) specialists, including Beaumont Hospital, Royal Oak, Spectrum Health - Zeeland Community Hospital and Spectrum Health Hospitals Butterworth Hospital.